-Find a place in your garden that is suitable for a frog pond or bog.
-The perfect location will have a wet area, access to sunlight, shade and shelter.
-Make sure it is not a busy place as there might be too much activity for frogs.
+Find a place in your garden that is suitable for a pond or bog.
+The perfect location will have a wet area, as well as access to filtered sunlight, shade and shelter.
+Make sure it is not a busy place as there might be too much activity to make frogs feel safe.

 Good shelter – whether natural or artificial – is essential in your frog-friendly garden.
-Natural shelter includes branches, rocks, logs and leaf litter placed around the wet area.
-These provide spaces for frogs to sit or hide in.
+Natural shelter includes branches, rocks, logs and leaf-litter placed around the wet area.
+These provide spaces for frogs to sit or hide in/under.
 Please don’t remove them from the bush as they may already be another animal’s home.
-Artificial shelter includes bricks or pvc-piping, which provide a sturdy frog haven.
+Artificial shelter includes holed bricks or PVC-piping, which provide a sturdy frog haven.

-Plant native plants around your wet area.
+Surround your wet area with native plants.
 They are more suited to your local area than introduced plants and often require less water.
-They also attract insects, which in turn attract frogs.
+Local plants attract local insects, which in turn attract frogs.
 Suitable water plants in your pond, such as rushes or sedges, provide shelter and help keep the water clean and oxygenated.